The Japanee sword museum moved to Ryogoku that is downtown in Tokyo and opened in January 2018.

 You’ll find a signal.
 Then, across this way.

 There is the museum next to the garden.

 (Last admission 16:30pm)

-(If Monday is national holiday, it opened at Monday and closed the next day)
+(If Monday is a national holiday, it opened on Monday and closed the next day)

 Entrance Fee: 1,000yen